 The secret’s to learn the way to manage your levels of stress better so that you channel anticipation and anger constructively.
 So a high-level stress reply isn’t a distressing thing, but the body’s abrupt emergency survival mechanism in action.
 Avoid labeling concerned thoughts, feelings, and sensations as wrong or noticing them in a self-defeating way.

 The very first thing to realize is that reality isn’t what’s troubling you.
-It is your fixed practice of mind that is leading you to make a response to everything with tension.
+It is your fixed practice of the mind that is leading you to make a response to everything with tension.
 The thing that makes fears and concerns so insistent is that just about anything you do to oppose, escape, or distract from the concerned feelings and thoughts will be turned against you.
 And this will make the anxiousness a defined part of your life.
 As an example, you’ll accept that you should usually be sane and in control.
 That your sentiments must appear sensible, or that you should not feel certain feelings,e.g., fear or annoyance.

 The more you learn about the way to control and manage your hysteria, the more power you’ll have over other feelings.
 How to manage anxiety is as simple as putting this into practice regularly.